 - 1 lunch meal and 1 cocktail at the Papagayo Bar & Grill or Mangrove Beach Bar on Renaissance Island

 Note that Flamingo Beach is adult-only, so if you are traveling with kids you’ll have to spend most of your time at Iguana Beach.
-Children can visit flamingo beach, while being supervised, between 9:00 AM and 10:00 AM.
+Children can visit Flamingo Beach, while being supervised, between 9:00 AM and 10:00 AM.
 However, if you arrive earlier or stay later, the flamingos will sometimes wander by themselves over to Iguana Beach, so your children should have no problem getting a chance to see the Aruba pink flamingos.

 What to Expect When at Flamingo Beach Aruba